defencedigital/moduk-service-manual/src/user-research/find-user-research-participants-across-defence.md

 ## Check what has already been done

-User reserachers across Defence must avoid doing similar research with the same groups of participants.
+User researchers across Defence must avoid doing similar research with the same groups of participants.

 Before starting user research, ask the user-centred design (UCD) community if there is existing data you can use.